axelcournac/hicberg_bioanalysis/README.md

-# Codes developped for the bioanalysis with hicberg
+# Codes developped for the bioanalysis with Hicberg

 Codes and scripts to reproduce the analyses and plots.